Sand and Storm Debris Cleanup

 IMPORTANT: Storm debris that is in bags and/or not separated will NOT be picked up.
 Storm debris must be loose and separated by type: vegetative material, construction and demolition debris (doors, drywall) and household appliances.
 Refrigerators MUST be empty.

-The County is reaching out to HOAs and homeowners who live on private roads or gated communities to gain permission to pick up storm debris.
-An authorized representative will need to provide Right of Entry.
+The County did outreach to HOAs and homeowners who live on private roads, gated communities and small commercial properties, including apartments and condos, to gain permission to pick up storm debris.
+An authorized representative needed to provide Right of Entry.
+Commercial properties were first required to make an insurance claim if they have coverage.
+All documentation must have been received by Dec.
+13, 2024.

 Hurricane Debris Dashboard